theappbusiness/TABResourceLoader/CONTRIBUTING.md

 - The CHANGELOG is updated to reflect the changes from the previous version
 - The README is updated if it's relevant to do so
 - The `.podspec` is updated to use the latest version

+The people authorised to release a podspec can be found by running:

+`pod trunk info TABResourceLoader`